Dregi56/digital_pendulum/README.md

 Digital Pendulum uses the TTS engine configured in HA for Google devices.

+This is a known timing issue with Google devices.
+The voice announcement may be cut or skipped if the delay after the chime is too short.

 1. Check that a TTS engine is configured in HA (Settings → Voice assistants)
-2. Try the "Test" button to verify
-3. Check the HA log for TTS errors
+2. Check the HA log for TTS errors
+3. Increase the **"Delay after chime"** value (try 2.0 or 3.0 seconds)
+4. Try the "Test" button to verify
 ---

 ### Wrong language